yashraj4/react-circular-carousel/README.md

 # 🌀 Circular Carousel (React)

-A visually rich, animated circular carousel built with React.
+A visually rich, animated circular carousel built entirely with React.
 Each card represents a travel destination, rotating around a central axis.
 The right-most card (at 0° or 3 o'clock position) expands to show detailed content.

 ---